digitaldev-lx/laravel-eupago/README.md

 #### Callback

-The package already handles the callback, updating the payment reference state and triggering an `MBWayReferencePaid` event.
+The package already handles the callback, updating the payment reference state and triggering an `MBReferencePaid` event.

 ```
 GET